1. What is the S-L Graduation Requirement?

 Register and attend the first lecture of courses with S-L experiences and choose the projects that interest you.

 Besides signing up for the course, you also need to register for a specific S-L project through the online system during the Service-Learning online registration period marked on the Academic Calendar.
 Please remember to attend the first class of your selected course with S-L elements.
 More information on the registration procedure can be found here.

 It depends.
 S-L is different from the traditional learning approach.
 It is challenging but rewarding.
-Good planning and division of labor will greatly enhance work efficiency.
+Good planning and division of labour will significantly enhance work efficiency.

-6. How many training and service hours are needed and what will be included?
+8. How many training and service hours are needed, and what will be included?

-This can vary; in general, at least 30 training and service hours in total are needed to complete a S-L course (the regular lecture time is not counted as S-L hours except for S-L-related discussions, presentations and consultations during the lecture time):
+This can vary; in general, at least 30 training and service hours in total are needed to complete an S-L course (the regular lecture time is not counted as S-L hours except for S-L-related discussions, presentations and consultations during the lecture time):